telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

 #### Remote Data Service

-The easiest way to bind an AutoComplete to a remote data service is to use the `DataSource` component - an abstraction for local and remote data. `DataSource` can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).
+The easiest way to bind an AutoComplete to a remote data service is to use the DataSource component&mdash;an abstraction for local and remote data.
+The DataSource can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).

-You can bind the widget to a remote data service by using OData by means of the `DataSource` component as demonstrated in the example below.
+To bind the widget to a remote data service by using OData through the DataSource component, follow the example below.

 ###### Example